maurges/every-rust-gui-library/notes.md

 an improved qml, so this has the potential to be so great.
 Let's see.
 But first, some more procrastination writing thoughts on vgtk.

+Alrighty, there are a lot of backends available: qt or winit with different renderer.
+Let's do this with winit because rust rulez, yo.

+Immediately there's a problem in hello world example that element is rendered in a weird location, as if halfway outside the window.
+If I set explicit coordinates like 0;0 it works well, but if I set the coordinates to center it, I get the same thing.
+So I remember reading a blogpost that they have recently changed default behaviour that a single child gets centered in its parent, so it seems it calculates centering the same way I did, and it fails.
+Hmm.
+Let's try and debug this.

+Slint language reference is not great.
+I expected slint types to be rust types, but instead they are their own thing.
+Which is not bad, but now the problem is that the docs are in a new format, and there's no search, no anything.
+Button only lists own properties, not inherited.

+Another problem is that my button doesn't draw for some reason?
+Where's the fucking button?

+Ok, it seems the problem with button was that it had window's size, and me repositioning it moved the label out of the screen, so it seemed invisible.
+Setting the width and height also did fix the problem.
+And the problem with label was that positioning works weird when Window is not the toplevel component?
+Idk, but making my example component inherit from window fixed stuff, and that's what I would want to do anyway.
+The docs need some updating though.

+Hmm, layouts are builtin types, unlike qml.
+They read special inherent properties, and the language forbids me from setting other properties when item is inside a layout.
+So it's not as much of a qt's situation where anyone can create a layout.
+I think you still can, but you won't have them be the same as inbuilt ones.
+But alsoo, from reading a tutorial, I don't think custom components can have children?
+This would make creating layouts harder.

 ## vgtk

 Another elm + gtk project.
 Again gtk3.
 I have googled why people would choose 3